Key highlights

 LLM stands for Large Language Model.
 Tools like ChatGPT, Gemini and Claude use these models to read, understand and generate text.
 When a user asks a question, LLMs fetch content in real time making it critical that your website content is accessible, accurate and AI-readable via tools like llms.txt.

 Manual maintenance of your llms.txt file can be time-consuming and error-prone.
-You must format links correctly, ensure proper encoding, update the file frequently and place it in the right directory.
+You must format links correctly, ensure proper encoding, update the file frequently and place it in the correct directory.
 Missing any of these steps can cause AI tools to ignore the file altogether or misinterpret your site content.

 There is no official universal support yet.
 However, many popular AI tools are starting to honor llms.txt as part of their experimental or future-facing capabilities.
 It’s a low-risk, forward-looking step that prepares your website for better AI visibility similar to how robots.txt and sitemap.xml became standard over time.